skyzyx/resume/resumes/ryanparman-tpm.md

 ## Skills

-This list is not exhaustive, but these are software and skills I leveraged in the roles above which are most relevant to <abbr title="Project Manager">PM</abbr>, <abbr title="Technical Program Manager">TPM</abbr>, and <abbr title="Product Manager">Product</abbr> roles.
+This list is not exhaustive, but these are software and hard skills I leveraged in the roles above which are most relevant to <abbr title="Project Manager">PM</abbr>, <abbr title="Technical Program Manager">TPM</abbr>, and <abbr title="Product Manager">Product</abbr> roles.

 [Confluence], [Jira], agile, coordination, documentation, kanban, organization, platforms, project management, risk mitigation, roadmap management, scrum, stakeholder management, vendor management.